Exemption Exam Information

 We offer exemption exams for the following CMSC courses (see the Undergraduate Catalog for course descriptions):

-These two intro classes are combined into one exam.
-You should take this exam if you wish to place out of CMSC131 or CMSC131 & CMSC132.
 If you scored a 5 on the AP Computer Science A exam, you will earn academic credit for CMSC131, so you should only take this exam if you wish to place out of CMSC132.
+You must complete all three parts.

 In order to take the CMSC216 exemption exam, you must either have transfer credit for CMSC132 OR you must first take the CMSC131/132 exam.
 If you take the CMSC131/132 exam but do not score high enough to place out of CMSC132, then your CMSC216 exam will not be graded.